Building an Enigma Machine in ClojureScript

 (= message (encode-message machine cipher)))))

-Providing a means of producing a valid randomly generated machine configuration - we can assert that for any given instance that the cipher message should be the same length as the plain-text message, and we should be able to encode/decode the cipher message to the original plain-text message.
-We can now leave it up to the spec library to produce a large random selection of valid machine configurations and ensure the correctness of our propositions - garnering ever more confidence in the code upon each test run.
-One of the true powers of this testing approach is how if a property does not seem to hold true for a given test assertion, the library is able to shrink the input down as best it can to the problem input.
+Providing a means of producing a valid, randomly generated machine configuration, we can assert that for any given instance, the cipher message should be the same length as the plain-text message, and we should be able to encode and decode the cipher message to the original plain-text message.
+We can now leave it up to the spec library to produce a large random selection of valid machine configurations and ensure the correctness of our propositions, garnering ever more confidence in the code upon each test run.
+One of the true powers of this testing approach is that if a property does not hold true for a given test assertion, the library is able to shrink the input down as best it can to the problem input.

 The User Interface

-Having modeled and verified the correctness of the machine behaviour we can move on to providing the client with a user interface.
+Having modelled and verified the correctness of the machine behaviour, we can move on to providing the client with a user interface.

-So as to not overload this article with code, I have decided to intentionally omit going through the client implementation in the step-by-step fashion as done above.
+So as not to overload this post with code, I have decided to intentionally omit going through the client implementation in the step-by-step fashion as done above.

-Instead I ask for you to head over to the app.cljs
+Instead, I invite you to head over to the app.cljs

 (defn- app []